Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 - Now we want to open an issue on the GitLab  Repository [TODO: "Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/exercise-virtual-machines) and upload the screenshot to document your success.
   - Open the issue.
     - As title choose "[`USERNAME`] Ubuntu Server Installation"
-    - Attach the screenshot ('Attach a file`).
+    - Attach the screenshot ("Attach a file").
 By default, the screenshot is saved in the folder of your VM.
     - If you did **not** assign 2048 MB of memory to the VM, please mention how much memory you assigned to it instead.
     - Add the `VirtualBox` label to the issue and assign the issue to the lecturers `jaustar` and `uekermbn`.
 Finally, create the issue.
     - Double-check that your issue looks as expected.
 You will find an example issue in the GitLab Repository.